Concatapult/pult/README.md

 ### Leading (but not Bleeding) Edge

-Because pult is inteded to be a rapid starter for greenfield projects, it should always be updated with the lastest proven practices.
+Because pult is intended to be a rapid starter for greenfield projects, it should always be updated with the lastest proven practices.

 Note that this **does not** mean we are eager to use the latest tech fads.
 It means we will take a step back, observe, and import the progressive ideas that the JavaScript community has learned and proven to be beneficial.